 - The vendor’s NPS-like rating (net promoter score)

 - Integration and deployment

 - Product capabilities

 It was with this concept in mind that Gartner just launched the Peer Insights Customers’ Choice, or, as I like to call it, the Voice of the Customer Magic Quadrant.
 But let’s start from the beginning.

 What is the Gartner Peer Insights Customers’ Choice?

 The Gartner Peer Insights Customer Choice distinction recognizes exceptional vendors who get the best ratings and have consistently outstanding reviews from their customers.
 It combines the number of reviews for a company versus the company’s overall rating.
 Why is this so cool, you ask?
 Because this distinction is a pure market opinion reflection based on an unfiltered collection from many users in various industry and carrying many job titles.
 Above all, it’s the actual opinion and rating of real enterprise software users on how much would they recommend a specific vendor.

 To be considered for the Customer’s Choice, the vendors need to have 50 or more published reviews in the past 12 months and an average score of 4.2.
 This allows customers to focus on the short list that matters.
 For example, in the enterprise hpaPaaS market, only two vendors score this distinction out of 43 rated by users.
 This market has been growing insanely over the past few years.
-In the last Magic Quadrant for the category, Gartner evaluated 43 vendors, including companies like Oracle, Microsoft, Salesforce, ServiceNow, and Pegasystems.
+In the last Magic Quadrant for Low-Code Application Platforms, Gartner evaluated 43 vendors, including companies like Oracle, Microsoft, Salesforce, ServiceNow, and Pegasystems.
 By the time this new distinction was launched, the market had 737 reviews.

 Why Is This Recognition Important?